JinmingZhuang/ECE2195/README.md

 # ECE2195
 # Task 1 GridDehazeNet for Image Dehazing
 # Subtask 1 Reproduce the codes of GridDehazeNet
   In this task, we reporduce the work of GridDehazeNet[1].
 The codes and the results are in the GridDehazeNet repo based on the source codes from https://github.com/proteus1991/GridDehazeNet.
 Following the instructions of the source codes, we first download the ITS (for indoor) training dataset from RESIDE.
 Then, copy hazy and clear folders from downloaded ITS to ./data/train/indoor/.
 The testing SOTS dataset is already given from the original source codes.
-Our repo provides some examples of the hazed and clear images.
+Our repo provides some examples of the hazed and clear images.\r
  To train the dehazing model with the pre-processing module, we run the following instruction: nohup python3 train.py > train.out 2>&1 &
  The training result is shown in the 'train.out' file, and the checkpoint of the well-trained model is saved in 'indoor_haze_best_3_6_finetune'.